What’s it all about?

 The Story Thief Challenges is a twelve part series designed to entertain and promote promote literacy, oral language, reading and writing for 8-12 year olds.

 In schools it can be used as part of the Primary Language Curriculum.

 It can be tied in with authors visits to schools and libraries and shared within organisational social media.
 It can also be used by parents or anyone else encouraging creativity in children.

 The series also aims to promote contemporary Irish children’s fiction and the many talented writers in Ireland who are easily accessible to schools and libraries.
 Each episode helps children develop their story telling and writing skills with tailored writing advice from select Irish authors.

-The Story Challenges in each episode allow children, individually or in groups, to put the authors’ writing advice into practice.
-Once a Story Challenge is completed, the young person’s or group’s work can be displayed to other readers on this website.
+Each episode allows children, individually or in groups, to put the authors’ writing advice into practice.
+Once a Story Challenge is completed, the young person’s or group’s work can be displayed to other readers on our kids’ stuff section of the website.

 Each episode of The Story Thief Challenges is made up of three parts:

 1. An ongoing, fictional story suitable for 8-12 year olds.